elharo/bazel/site/docs/output_directories.md

 Requirements for an output directory layout:

-* Don't collide if multiple users are building on the same box.
+* Doesn't collide if multiple users are building on the same box.
 * Support building in multiple workspaces at the same time.
 * Support building for multiple target configurations in the same workspace.
 * Don't collide with any other tools.